krbnite/krbnite.github.io/_in_progress/2019-03-28-Getting-Out-of-the-Hype.md

 You:  ...chance to show that you are fully aware of neural networks, hidden layers, activation functions, and whatever...

 Interviews:  (aloud):  All good points.

+# The Sales Pitch
+Do you know when pitching a "deep neural net" works really well?
+When you're talking to a bunch of data science enthusiasts without jobs or experience is one example.
+Another one might be when the department head (say 3-4 notches above you on the totem pole) loves buzzwords.
+Almost no one else will be nearly as excited.
+In fact, they'll want you to prove it.